 5 treasures in Onkaparinga River parks

 This spectacular rock pool in the gorge is surrounded by rugged cliffs with an overhanging rock formation, creating the perfect place to relax while you take in the scenery and enjoy some birdwatching.

-From Gate 10 on Piggott Range Road, Onkaparinga Hills, follow the service track towards the gorge, keeping a look out for native wildlife such as koalas, kangaroos and echidnas along the way.
-Then continue along the walking track that winds down to the river.
+From the carpark at Gate 9 on Piggott Range Road, Onkaparinga Hills, follow the Punchbowl Link Trail towards the Punchbowl Lookout, where you will be offered views of the Punchbowl.
+Continue east along the Punchbowl Link Trail, keeping a look out for native wildlife such as koalas, kangaroos, and echidnas along the way.
+Continue your adventure by following the walking trail that winds its way down to the river.

+5 treasures in Onkaparinga River parks